-Whether it’s sizzling steaks, seared skewers, toasted sandwiches or cooked vegetables, the best electric grills – George's or otherwise – are a quick, easy and healthy option for a whole range of meals, as they reduce the amount of artery-clogging fat that seeps into your food, by draining it off during cooking.
+Whether it’s sizzling steaks, searing skewers or in some cases even toasting sandwiches, the best electric grills are a quick, easy and healthy option for a whole range of meals, as they reduce the amount of artery-clogging fat that seeps into your food, by draining it off during cooking.

-This isn’t much different to how the grill in your conventional oven works, but there are some key advantages to tempt you into buying one.
-For a start, they’re rapid and cook most things in a fraction of the time – look out for models with quick heating times.
+Granted, most current indoor models aren't much different to how the grill in your conventional oven works, but there are some key advantages to tempt you into buying one.
+For a start, they’re rapid and cook most things in a fraction of the time, saving electricity in the process.
 They also help keep meat moist and succulent by not overcooking it.

 Why you can trust T3 Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.